The Noise of Vacuum: Scale Dependence from Spatial Noise Correlations

 In this framework, the Universe begins in a high-entropy thermal de Sitter phase characterized by a Hubble parameter $h_0$, corresponding to a Gibbons-Hawking temperature $T_{\rm dS} = h_0/(2\pi)$.
 This temperature, as experienced in the cosmic rest frame, represents a global feature for comoving observers, ensuring that every comoving observer experiences the same thermal background.

-Because of the strong symmetry properties of de Sitter space, the quantum vacuum state is statistically identical across all causal patches \cite{Burgess:2015ajz, Marolf:2010nz}.
-Every region, though potentially causally disconnected in the classical sense, is drawn from the same thermal quantum ensemble.
-This built-in statistical uniformity guarantees that local observables---such as the energy-momentum tensor or local temperature---are homogeneous and isotropic everywhere, not through causal interactions, but as a direct consequence of the symmetries of the initial state.
+Because of the strong symmetry properties of de Sitter space, the quantum vacuum state is statistically identical across all causal patches \cite{BrosMoschella:1996, Marolf:2010nz} .
+Every comoving region, though potentially causally disconnected in the classical sense, is drawn from the same underlying quantum ensemble, ensuring that local observables such as the energy--momentum tensor and correlation functions are homogeneous and isotropic throughout space.
+When combined with the global satisfaction of the Kubo--Martin--Schwinger (KMS) condition in the cosmic rest frame \cite{Alicki:2023rfv, Alicki:2023tfz}, this statistical uniformity acquires a genuine thermodynamic interpretation: for comoving observers, the de Sitter vacuum behaves as a global thermal reservoir at the Gibbons--Hawking temperature.
+As a result, the horizon problem is resolved not through causal equilibration driven by accelerated expansion, but through the statistical equivalence imposed by the symmetries and thermodynamic structure of the initial quantum state.

 As the Universe evolves, vacuum energy decays into radiation in a process that occurs uniformly and locally, with each Hubble patch undergoing the same statistical evolution.
 This decay is accompanied by quantum fluctuations, which seed small inhomogeneities, but the overall process preserves large-scale isotropy because the underlying statistical ensemble is the same throughout space.